Electronic Band Structure (EBS)

 Filter removal: remove filters individually without affecting other filter cards.

-Each filter has four control cards.
-These map directly to options consumed by the plotting pipeline.
+Each filter has a set of control panels that map directly to options consumed by the plotting pipeline.

 Coloring Panel